 Aloysia citrodora Lemon Verbena is a tender perennial shrub grown for its intensely fragrant lemon scent.
 The long, pointed leaves are adorned by sprays of tiny white or purple flowers in the spring and summer months making it an attractive garden addition.
-This herb is a fast growing plant so frequent pruning is essential to… Read more »
+This herb is a fast-growing plant so frequent pruning is essential to keep… Read more »

 Lactuca sativa The early Romans, who treated lettuce as a luxury food, were intrigued by the milky juice that exuded from the cut stem.
 In fact, the word lettuce derives from the Latin word lac, or “milk”.
 The Egyptians ate a romaine-type lettuce that grew on the island of Cos off the Turkish coast.
 In… Read more »

 Marjorana hortensis A milder, sweeter version of oregano.
 Subtly coloured, Marjoram features soft green, oval-shaped leaves, and small pinkish-white flowers.
 Its delicate sweet yet slightly spicy flavour lends itself well to virtually any savoury dish.
 This low-growing Mediterranean native is an attractive groundcover or edging plant.
 It also performs well in containers.

 Cucumis melo Melons are members of the large family of gourds or pumpkins, which grow on trailing vines.
 There are thousands of varieties and range in size.
 Melons are considered to be a fruit, but are often used as a vegetable.
 The wild ancestors of this species seem to have been native to the region… Read more »